T

 Local etiquette

-• Tipping is not mandatory but is appreciated for exceptional service, typically 10-15% at restaurants.
+• Tipping is not mandatory but is appreciated for excellent service, typically 5-10% in restaurants.

 • Card payments are widely accepted, but carrying some cash can be useful for smaller vendors or markets.

-• Dress code is generally casual, even at many upscale restaurants, but smart casual is always a safe bet.
+• Dress code is generally casual, even in many upscale restaurants, though smart casual is always a safe bet.

-• Meals are typically eaten earlier than in some European countries; lunch is usually between 12 PM and 2 PM, and dinner from 6 PM onwards.
+• Meals are typically eaten earlier than in some European countries; lunch is usually between 12-2 PM and dinner between 6-9 PM.

 Plan the rest of your Sydney trip